As you can probably judge from my French name, I have a leg up in this whole French kissing game. Indeed, French kissing runs in my blood.

 French Kissing DON'Ts

-- Starting out aggressively - As I mentioned above, you don't want to immediately start off kissing with tongue.
+- Don't start out aggressively - As I mentioned above, you don't want to immediately start off kissing with your tongue.
 That is not French kissing; that's American kissing, in the most classic sense.
 And not in a good way.

-- Getting caught up in the details - Though feeling someone else's molars with your tongue may be an interesting experience, keep in mind that you're not here to perform a cleaning.
+- Don't get caught up in the details - Though feeling someone else's molars with your tongue may be an interesting experience, keep in mind that you're not here to perform a cleaning.

-- Being a dead fish - French kissing is not really French kissing unless both parties are involved.
+- Don't be a dead fish - French kissing is not really French kissing unless both parties are involved.
 Don't make your partner do all the work!
 Don't just sit there!
 Do your part!